freiheit/discord_feedbot/README.md

 9. Set the timezone in the .ini file to the same as the timezone your system is set to.
 10. Get all the channel IDs (Turn on "Developer Mode" in Settings/Appearance, then right-click channel)
 11. Figure out your feeds.
    - You'll need to figure out what fields by examining what's in an item in your feeds.
+You can use `show_sample_entry.py` to help.
 12. configure feeds in feed2discord.local.ini (anything that's not MAIN, CHANNELS or DEFAULT is assumed to be a feed)
 13. Run the bot.